Neonbird/AB_resistance/README.md

 ```

 # Classification task: prescence of resistance
+As well as in the case of the regression task it was necessary to use methods of feature selection.
+We have studied other scientific works and have decided to use the chi-square method as one of the most labor-intensive and simple, but at the same time rather effective in similar problems, methods of feature selection.

 ## chi2_random_compare.py
 ### Usage
 Evaluates the ROC AUC of a dataset with 10,000 random features (k-mers) and 10,000 attributes selected by the Chi-Square criterion on Random Forest with default parameters from the sklearn module.